Between Shopify vs Ecwid, Shopify wins in site builder, marketing, sales, and product features. Learn more in our comparison article.

 Yes.
 Both Shopify and Ecwid are user-friendly and can be used by people with little to no technical knowledge or coding.
 You don’t need to use custom codes to build online stores on their platforms.

 In most cases, you’ll want to go with Shopify over Ecwid.
 Unless you plan to sell a very narrow inventory or need a discount rate, what you get out of Shopify far outweighs what you pay for it.
 Ecwid is no match for what Shopify offers in terms of third-party apps and web-wide integration.
-Start a 14-day free trial of Shopify today.
+Start a three-day free trial of Shopify today, and extend your trial by $1 a month for three months.